-The criteria for students promoted on or before November 1 must provide a reasonable expectation that the student has mastery of grade 3 reading skills as presented in the Language Arts Florida Standards.
+The criteria for students promoted on or before November 1 must provide a reasonable expectation that the student has mastery of grade 3 reading skills as presented in the state academic standards in English Language Arts.
 Evidence is as follows:

-- 1. Satisfactory performance on locally selected standardized assessment(s) measuring Language Arts Florida Standards; - 2.
-Satisfactory performance on a state-approved alternative assessment as delineated in Rule 6A-1.094221, F.A.C., and described in Section C of this TAP; or - 3.
-Successful completion of portfolio elements that meet all of the following requirements: - a.
-Be selected by the school district; - b.
-Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - c.
-Include evidence of mastery of the standards assessed by the grade 3 statewide, standardized English Language Arts assessment.
-Evidence can include successful completion of multiple-choice items and text-based responses, chapter or unit tests from the district adopted core reading curriculum or the state-provided third grade student portfolio.
-Portfolios should contain fifty (50%) percent literary and fifty (50%) percent informational texts; and - d.
-Be signed by the teacher and the principal as an accurate assessment of the required reading skills.
+- 1. Satisfactory performance as demonstrated by scoring Level 2 or above on beginning of the year administration of the statewide, standardized coordinated screening and progress monitoring system in Grade 3 English Language Arts pursuant to s.
+1008.25(9)(b)2., F.S.; - 2.
+Satisfactory performance on locally selected standardized assessment(s) measuring state academic standards in English Language Arts pursuant to s.
+1003.41, F.S.; - 3.
+Satisfactory performance on a state approved alternative assessment as delineated in paragraph (1)(b) of Rule 6A-1.094221, F.A.C., and described in Section D of this TAP; or - 4.
+Successful completion of portfolio elements that meet all of the following requirements: - 1.
+Be selected by the school district; - 2.
+Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - 3.
+Include evidence that the benchmarks assessed by the grade 3 statewide, standardized English Language Arts assessment under s.
+1008.22, F.S., have been met.
+Evidence is to include grade level passages that are approximately fifty (50) percent literary text and fifty (50) percent informational text, and that are between 100-700 words with an average of 500 words.
+Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum or teacher-prepared assessments that are aligned with the B.E.S.T.
+ELA standards. - 4.
+Be an organized collection of evidence of the student's mastery of the B.E.S.T.
+ELA standards that are assessed by the grade 3 statewide, standardized English Language Arts assessment under s.
+1008.22, F.S.
+For each benchmark, there must be at least eight (8) items assessed and the student must demonstrate seventy (70) percent mastery for all items assessed per benchmark and;

+5. Be signed by the teacher and the principal as an accurate assessment of the required reading skills.

-The criteria for students promoted after November 1 must provide reasonable expectation that the student's progress is sufficient to master appropriate grade 4 level reading skills.
-These students must demonstrate proficiency levels in reading equivalent to the level necessary for beginning of grade 4.
+The criteria for students promoted after November 1 must provide a reasonable expectation that the student has met the requirements outlined in Rule 6A-1.094222, F.A.C., and that the student's progress is sufficient to master appropriate grade 4 level reading skills equivalent to the level necessary for the month in which the transition to grade 4 occurs.

 A retained third grade student is eligible for mid-year promotion if the student scores Level 2 or above on PM1 of the Grade 3 FAST ELA Reading and there is evidence the student is progressing sufficiently to master appropriate fourth grade reading skills.